iMSA Program Requirements

 Non-Accounting Elective Courses

 Most non-accountancy electives are 8-week, 4-credit hour courses and can be taken year-round (fall, spring, and summer semesters).
-Additional non-accountancy electives are available.
-You can find the full list of non-accountancy electives can be found on the course offerings page
+We've provided a few non-accountancy electives below.
+You'll find the full list of non-accountancy electives on the course offerings page

 Transcriptable Concentrations and Graduate Certificates